FACT

 AIDA

-AIDA (Active Interpretation of Disparate Alternatives) is a program funded by DARPA that seeks to develop automated understanding of events and situations from different perspectives and diverse data sources.
+AIDA (Active Interpretation of Disparate Alternatives) was a program funded by DARPA that sought to develop automated understanding of events and situations from different perspectives and diverse data sources.

-My groups work in the context of AIDA has been following on findings from CSU's vision group about the interchangeability of feature spaces in CNN models.
+My group's work in the context of AIDA followed on findings from CSU's vision group about the interchangeability of feature spaces in CNN models.

-We have explored these interchangeability findings in Transformer-based language models and found that using simple affine transformation techniques, we can transfer information between different language models in tasks like coreference resolution and cognate detection.
-We can even transfer information on a novel language into a target language model when the target model was not trained on that language!
-We believe this has protentially profound implications for the properties of language embedding spaces.
+We explored these interchangeability findings in Transformer-based language models and found that using simple affine transformation techniques, we can transfer information between different language models in tasks like coreference resolution and cognate detection.
+This has protentially profound implications for the properties of language embedding spaces.

 Communicating With Computers

-Communicating With Computers (CwC) is a program funded by DARPA that explores communication between humans and machines.
-CwC aims to build intelligent systems that are not just servants, but collaborators, and can help humans perform a variety of tasks, from construction, to composition and data exploration.
-In the context of CwC, I was technical lead on a large collaboration including Brandeis LLC and the CSU Vision lab, that used the VoxWorld Platform to develop Diana, and multimodal interactive agent that can hear, see, and understand her human partner, and communicates using spoken language and gesture to collaborate on construction tasks in a virtual environment.
+Communicating With Computers (CwC) was a program funded by DARPA to explore communication between humans and machines.
+The goals of CwC were to build intelligent systems that are not just servants, but collaborators, and can help humans perform a variety of tasks, from construction, to composition and data exploration.
+CwC funded most of my Ph.D. and postdoc, and the development of the VoxWorld Platform, and I was technical lead on a large collaboration including Brandeis LLC and the CSU Vision lab, that used VoxWorld develop Diana, and multimodal interactive agent that can hear, see, and understand her human partner, and communicates using spoken language and gesture to collaborate on construction tasks in a virtual environment.
 Multimodal agents like Diana represent a step forward for intelligent systems, toward agents that can not only understand language, but understand the situation and context that they inhabit, whether in the real world or in a mixed-reality environment shared with humans.

 Our research from CwC has won awards and been presented at a number of top-tier conferences, including *ACL, NeurIPS, and AAAI.
 At the AAAI conference in February 2020, we presented a live demo of Diana in New York City.
 The video below was presented alongside the demo: